River Legacy Living Science Center

 River Legacy Living Science Center serves as the gateway to River Legacy Park.
 Nestled into a clearing of existing land contours and oak groves, the 12,000-square-foot nature center was designed with minimal impact to the environment.
 The Center houses the Foundation’s environmental education programs, including Nature School and Summer Classes, and offers public programs and special events.

 The Center is open from 9 am to 5 pm Mondays through Saturdays.
 The Center’s NEW Discovery Room features interactive exhibits and technology that allows you to virtually immerse yourselves in the woodland environments of the adjacent River Legacy Park.
 The Center’s Atrium with its self-exploration activity tables, terrariums with native wildlife, and surrounding nature trails are free to explore.
 There is a nominal entry fee for the Discovery Room and annual memberships are also available.

 School groups, daycares, and organizations should visit the Group Visits page or call 817.860.6752, ext.
 102 to schedule a self-guided tour.

-River Legacy Living Science Center is also available for rentals for weddings and receptions.
+River Legacy Living Science Center is also available for wedding & event rentals.